elliefoote/sunnyside_psychology/README.md

 ## Introduction

 Sunnyside Psychology is a private psychology practice that provides mental health resources and support.
-The website is built using the Astro JS framework, with Tailwind CSS.
+The website is built using Astro, with Tailwind CSS.

 ## Installation